nspin/dotfiles/README.md

 #### Usage

-setup.sh acts on files from a specified dotfile directories (currently core and extras) to either:
+**setup.sh**: Acts on files from a specified dotfile directories (currently core and extras) to either:
-*   Create symlinks to them as follows: ~/.*file*
+*   Create symlinks to them (e.g. ~/.*file*)
 *   Remove these symlinks
 *   Backup the files that making symlinks would overwrite
 *   Restore these backed-up files

+**Cabal-Hell**: My way of dealing with it is as follows:
+*   Install GHC *only* (not the entire platform).
+For slackware, install 7.6 slackbuild, then build 7.10 from source.
+*   Get cabal binary from haskell.org.
+*   `cabal install cabal cabal-install`.
+This will be the *only* thing in .cabal/bin/
+*   Discard old cabal binary.
+*   *Only* work in sandboxes for specific projects.
+*   Whenever you need Haskell stuff for your system (e.g. hlint) use the `beach` function from core/bashrcs.
+Binaries will have symlinks in ~/.beach/bin, which core/bash _ profile adds to `$PATH`.
+*   Annoying exceptions: xmonad, yi, etc - programs that compile their own config files (which have expexted locations, which are not in sandboxes).
+If future releases of such programs cause dependancy hell among themselves, then this approach may have to be revised.

 > Note: Most snippets come from [honza/vim-snippets](https://www.github.com/honza/vim-snippets)